How to enable remote debugging for Chrome browser, supports Windows and MacOS, Linux

 4. Enter the following command in the terminal and press Enter:

-Ifgoogle-chromeCommand not found, please try usinggoogle-chrome-stableor a similar command.
+Ifgoogle-chromeCommand not found, please try usinggoogle-chrome-stableor similar commands.

-Note: The above method enables remote debugging when starting Chrome browser, but please ensure that your operating system and firewall settings allow access to the specified debugging port.
+Note: The above method will enable remote debugging when starting Chrome browser, but make sure that your operating system and firewall settings allow access to the specified debugging port.